artsmia/artstories.md/stories/the-power-of-objects.md

 <video src='http://cdn.dx.artsmia.org/videos/artstories/Contemporary_artist_Willie_Cole_works_with_shoes.mp4'></video>

 Did he choose the shoes or did the shoes choose him?
-Willie Cole, artist in residence at the MIA in January 2010, speaks about the evolution of his work.
+Willie Cole, artist in residence at Mia in January 2010, speaks about the evolution of his work.

 ---